konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

    - The current bid price (what you'd get if you sold)
    - The model's prediction vs. the market
    - The difference between your prediction and the market
+   - The reason for the sell recommendation (opportunity or low prediction)

 ## Configuration